luctrieuphu99/cybersecurity-certificate-notes/6 Sound the Alarm - Detection and Response/3 Incident investigation and response.md

 3. Clarity

 ## Triage
+**Triage** the prioritzing of incidents according to their level of importance or urgency

-1. Receive and assess
+1. Receive and assess.
+(IDS)
-2. Assign priority
+2. Assign priority (functional impact, information impact, recoverability)
-3. Collect and analyze
+3. Collect and analyze (gather info from different sources to make informed decision)

+## Containment
+**Containment**: The act of limiting and preventing additional damage caused by an incident

+**Eradication**: The complete removal of the incident elements from all affected systems
+- e.g. perform vulnerability test, apply patches

+**Recovery**: The process of returning affected systems back to normal operations

+## Post-incident activity phase
+- **Post-incident activity phase**: The process of reviewing an incident to identify areas for improvement during incident handling
+- **Final report**: Documentation that provides a comprehensive review of an incident